 - Chemically treated glass over the screen and LED backlighting to improve the quality of the image

-It's this resolution--326 pixels per inch--that Apple claims is the same as the human eye.
+It's this resolution--326 pixels per inch--that Apple initially claimed was the threshold for the human eye distinguishing pixels.
 The resolution was achieved on a relatively small screen thanks to pixels that are just 78 micrometers wide, according to Apple.

 Some experts disagree with Apple's claims that Retina Display actually offers the same resolution as the human eye, pointing out that the iPhone would need varying numbers of pixels per inch, depending on how close it is to the eye, to mimic the human retina.